Remote sensing scientist, Kaipūtaiao raraunga mai tawhiti

 You need

-- a Bachelor of Science in geology, geography, geospatial sciences, computer science or similar area
+- a bachelor's degree in geology, geophysics and geochemistry, earth sciences, computer science or similar area

 You may need